BanothuHarshini24/Music_genre_classifier/README.md

        pip install gradio
        pip install keras
        ```
-     - Upload mapping.json file to colab
+     - Upload `mapping.json` file to Colab.
      - Run `new_data.ipynb`.
 It will generate a link to the Gradio interface.
      - In the Gradio interface, upload a `.wav` file of 30 seconds duration to get its predicted genre and distribution.